 This plant is able to live on sand rather than in sand.
 To grow the moss to make a green carpet, make sure to weigh it down to keep it in place.
 There should be little current for the moss not to move, and there should be no fish that are able to disrupt the moss.
 If you have sufficient light (it does not need much) and enough nutrients in the water, the moss will slowly spread and get a grip on the sand over time.

 Note that trying to grow moss as a carpet takes patience.
 Quite a lot of it.
+I would rather recommend attaching moss to a piece of driftwood or a rock.
+To do this, you can use fishing line or super glue.

 The anubias plant is a beautiful plant and probably one of my favorites.
 It is available in many different sizes, and the leaves are strong and a dark green color.
 The reason why this plant is in the list of plants that grow in sand is because you should not bury the roots.
 Therefore, it does not matter what substrate you have (or if any).